Certificate in Translational Science

 The goal of this program is to provide graduate students, postdoctoral fellows, faculty, and other health care professionals with formal education in the essential components of translational science.
 That is, the advancement of scientific discoveries made in basic biomedical research towards clinical applications and improvements in human health.
 This training will prepare professionals to integrate within interdisciplinary investigative teams for the conduct of clinical and translational research in culturally diverse settings.

-Specific aims are to support the intellectual environment at the Heath Science Center for clinical and translation science, and to provide fundamental curricular activities in translation science to Heath Science Center students, postdoctoral trainees, clinical residents and fellows, and faculty from the Schools of Medicine, Nursing, Dentistry, Health Professions, and the Graduate School of Biomedical Sciences (GSBS) as well as from local organizations that are partnered with the Heath Science Center.
+Specific aims are to support the intellectual environment at UT Heath San Antonio for clinical and translational science, and to provide fundamental curricular activities in translational science to UT Heath San Antonio students, postdoctoral trainees, clinical residents and fellows, and faculty from the Schools of Medicine, Nursing, Dentistry, Health Professions, and the Graduate School of Biomedical Sciences as well as from local organizations that are partnered with UT Heath San Antonio.
 The aims will be achieved via participation and successful completion of required didactic coursework.

 Students are required to have laptop computer that can connect to and operate over a wireless network.

 - Microsoft Office Suite (A personal copy of the latest version can be purchased at the Health Science Center bookstore at student pricing with a student ID).